jschoeley/tricolore/README.md

 ```

 ![](README_files/figure-markdown_github/unnamed-chunk-11-1.png)

-*Labor force composition in EU regions.
-Discrete scale with 9 colors.
-Data by eurostat.*

 A technique I've adopted from compositional data analysis is *ternary centering*.
 Centering shifts the center of the color scale (the greypoint) to the center of the data and thereby shows deviations from the average composition.
 It's the ternary equivalent to a divergent color-scale with the average value at the midpoint.